Council Tax

 Do international students on a visa have to pay council tax?

-Full-time students are exempt from council tax — regardless of nationality or visa type.
-If everyone in the household is a full-time student, the property is fully exempt.
-If you live with non-students, you are "disregarded" for counting purposes, which may entitle the household to a discount.
-You will need a council tax exemption certificate from your university to claim the exemption.
+No. Full-time students are exempt regardless of nationality or visa status.
+If every adult in your household is a full-time student, the property pays nothing.
+Living with a non-student?
+You are "disregarded" for counting purposes, which may qualify the household for a 25% discount.
+Get a council tax exemption certificate from your university to claim it.

 Do I have to pay council tax if I live alone?

-You still pay council tax, but you qualify for a 25% single person discount.
-This applies automatically if you are the only adult counted for council tax purposes in the property.
-Apply to your local council — most allow online applications.
+Yes, but you get a 25% single person discount.
+Apply through your local council's website.
+The discount kicks in if you are the only adult counted for council tax purposes in the property.

 What happens if I don't pay council tax?